LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Using Locales to Format Dates
 -----------------------------

-Lasso 9 introduces a new locales feature that allows for automatically formatting things such as dates and currency based on known standards for various locations.
+Lasso 9 introduces a new :type:`locale` type that allows for automatically formatting things such as dates and currency based on known standards for various locations.
 You can use locale objects to output dates in these standard formats.